FAQ#

 A: The checks performed during compiling will remain backend-specific.

-The function ivy.compile()
+The function ivy.trace_graph()

 wraps the backend tracing functions, for example jax.jit()